oddbird/oddsite/content/2017/1/5/git-rebase.rst

 talk about how to do it!

-The fundamental reason you're enjoined against doing it is that it generates more work for everyone else, to get their local repositories into a good state again.
+The fundamental reason you're enjoined against doing it is that it generates more work for everyone else to get their local repositories into a good state again.
 That is not something I mean in any way to contradict.
 If you are going to be pushing rewritten history to a shared remote, you *must* have everyone on-board and with a common understanding of the process you're using and how to